 Every parent has most likely had an experience with their child hanging out with or associating with a “toxic friend.”
 Getting them to acknowledge it and empowering them to move away from such a friendship can be challenging.
-Parents often report their attempts to shift their child away from negative influences, often result in the “forbidden fruit syndrome” and only increasing the child’s desire to maintain that friendship.
+Parents often report that their attempts to shift their child away from negative influences usually results in the “forbidden fruit syndrome” only increasing the child’s desire to maintain that friendship.

 There are ways that parents can discretely, use Behavioral Withdrawal Techniques to shift their child away from such negative influences.
 Before I get into that, here are seven indicators that your child might be in a toxic friendship;

 - People pleasing behavior that looks like an obsession can often indicate an imbalance of power in the friendship.

 - Your child’s friend violates rules you set for your child, what time to turn off the phone, or skipping a movie to just roam around the mall.

 - Treating adults with disrespect suggests a problem with authority and is a sign that the friend might not be the best influence.